New England Farmer Microgrant Program

 • It is not our intention with this funding opportunity to address aquaculture, forestry, or equine operations.

-• This grant does not support growing or raising products primarily for personal use.
+• Our funding does not support farms that grow or raise products primarily for personal use.

 Q: I work for a nonprofit organization that has a farm supplying food to our local community.
 Can we apply?